-XX Committee Charter*
+ISoP Technology Committee Charter*

 Purpose and Goals

 Purpose: Please provide a brief description.
 This should be defined and agreed upon by members of the Committee (i.e., Leadership Team and Committee volunteers).

+The ISoP Technology Committee supports the goals of the ISoP 5 year strategic plan through identification, highlight and support of the Pharmacometrics discipline specific tools, methodology, infrastructure, environments and technology training that enable the delivery of model informed drug discovery and development and quantitative systems pharmacology

 Goals: Please provide in bullet point format the goals of the committee.
 These goals should be defined and agreed upon by all members of the Committee (i.e Leadership Team and Committee Volunteers).

-XXX

-XXX

-XXX

-…
+Develop and publish Technology Environment/Infrastructure Best Practices Paper

+Finalize the previous ISoP Tools Survey and communicate results and call to actions from it?

+XXX refresh the ISoP Tools Survey on set periodic basis to ensure consistent understanding of member interests and concerns and needs

+Platform for open source software/environments support (longer term)

 Roles and Responsibilities